RyanAugust/RyanAugust/README.md

 ## ~~ Professional ~~

-Ryan is a Marketing Data Scientist at Amazon in New York.
-His efforts are focused on providing advanced analytical support to global entertainment businesses.
+Ryan is a Marketing Data Scientist at Gooogle in New York.
+His efforts are focused on providing advanced analytical support to global businesses.
-Prior to Amazon, Ryan spent 5 years at Code3, a digital-first ad agency, where he founded and helped lead a Performance Analytics team supporting advertisers' analytics automation, omnichannel measurement, and attribution capabilities.
+Prior to Google, Ryan spent 4 years at Amazon supporting global Entertainment customers.
+Additionally, Ryan spent 5 years at Code3, a digital-first ad agency, where he founded and helped lead a Performance Analytics team supporting advertisers' analytics automation, omnichannel measurement, and attribution capabilities.
 Earlier roles at Code3 included Account Management positions aligned to global E-Commerce, Financial Services, and Big Box Retail businesses.

 Away from work, Ryan is an avid cyclist and triathlete.